List of ambassadors of Australia to Mexico

 The Ambassador of Australia to Mexico is an officer of the Australian Department of Foreign Affairs and Trade and the head of the Embassy of the Commonwealth of Australia to the United Mexican States.
 Mexico and Australia established diplomatic relations on 14 March 1966.
 The Australian Government opened the Australian Embassy in Mexico City in 1967 in an effort to strengthen its contacts with Latin America.

+As of 2023, the Australian Ambassador to Mexico is also Non Resident Ambassador to Costa Rica, Cuba, El Salvador, Guatemala, Honduras, Nicaragua, Panama and the Dominican Republic, in addition to being Resident Ambassador to Mexico.

-The current ambassador, since February 2020, is Remo Moretta.
+The current ambassador, since August 2023, is Rachel Moseley.